RYA Powerboat Level 2 Course

 • Carry out the correct return with awareness of propeller

-• Approach and recover the ‘man’ in the water
+• Approach and recover the ‘man’ in the water (Small weighted buoy to be used)

 • Demonstrate both drift down and into wind approach method